-The LM46002-Q1 is in active mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
-The simplest way to enable the LM46002-Q1 is to connect the EN pin to V{IN} .
-This allows self start-up when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.
+The LM46002 is in active mode when $V{EN}$ is above the precision enable threshold and $V{CC}$ is above its UVLO level.
+The simplest way to enable the LM46002 is to connect the EN pin to $V{IN}$ .
+This allows self start-up of the LM46002 when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO, and BIAS for details on setting these operating levels.

-In active mode, depending on the load current, the LM46002-Q1 is in one of four modes:
+In active mode, depending on the load current, the LM46002 is in one of four modes:

-- 1. CCM with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple; - 2.
-DCM with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation; - 3.
-PFM when switching frequency is decreased at very light load; - 4.
-Foldback mode when switching frequency is decreased to maintain output regulation at lower supply voltage V{IN}.
+- 1. Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the peak-to-peak inductor current ripple; - 2.
+Discontinuous conduction mode (DCM) with fixed switching frequency when load current is lower than half of the peak-to-peak inductor current ripple in CCM operation; - 3.
+Pulse frequency modulation (PFM) when switching frequency is decreased at very light load; - 4.
+Foldback mode when switching frequency is decreased to maintain output regulation at lower supply voltage $V{IN}$ .